araea/shindan-maker/README.md

     // Create a client for the English domain let client = ShindanClient::new(ShindanDomain::En)?;

-    // Shindan ID for "What kind of programmer are you?" let shindan_id = "1101229";
+    // Shindan ID for "What kind of person will you turn out to be?" let shindan_id = "1221154";

     // Get the shindan title
     let title = client.get_title(shindan_id).await?;